dheerajreal/gpa-calculator/README.md

 # gpa-calculator

-This calculator can be used for calculating SGPA by my classmates Uses the following formula
+This calculator can be used for calculating SGPA by my classmates.

+Uses the following formula

 |                  |                |